swcarpentry/good-enough-practices-in-scientific-computing/index.md

 We propose delimited plain text as an appealing "lowest common denominator" data form that offers high usability across time, people, operating systems, and analytical environments.
-We must admit that plain text is, however, no panacea.
+We recognize, though, that plain text is not a panacea.
 In particular, when collaborating with others, be aware of and, when possible, standardize on file encoding, line endings, and the elimination of prose-oriented features, such as "smart quotes".
 Differences between collaborators in these pesky details can cause the changes between file versions to be large and therefore substantially less comprehensible.

-[Elizabeth Wickes][wickes-comment-metadata] provides a useful classification for metadata, with implications for it how it should be represented.
+> [Elizabeth Wickes][wickes-comment-metadata] provides a useful classification for metadata,
+> with implications for it how it should be represented.
-She notes it is easy to conflate metadata about the dataset as a whole with metadata about the content, e.g., individual columns.
+> She notes it is easy to conflate metadata about the dataset as a whole with metadata about the content,
+> e.g., individual columns.
-Most metadata schemas are aimed at the former, i.e., they detail the author, funder, related publications, etc.
+> Most metadata schemas are aimed at the former,
+> i.e., they detail the author, funder, related publications, etc.
-When considering how to store metadata, consider the intended audience.
+> When considering how to store metadata, consider the intended audience.
-Is it humans?
+> Is it humans?
-Write a README.
+> Write a README.
-Is it machines, such as metadata harvesters and formal repositories?
+> Is it machines, such as metadata harvesters and formal repositories?
-Create an impeccably formatted metadata file.
+> Create an impeccably formatted metadata file.

 ## Software